John-Da/sport-club/README.md

 # eComic Reader
-You can take a look the project by clicking -> [Sport Court Booking](https://sport-club-2vou.onrender.com)
+You can take a look the project by clicking -> [Sport Court Booking](https://sport-club-2vou.onrender.com) hosting on RENDER
 - Admin can *ONLY* access using desktop or laptop to manage the website such as news, and some necessary informations
 - Custome can *ONLY* access using mobile to register or to reserve the sport court